w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 ## Loading Your Account

 !!!info
-    Ledger Live should be off while using Ledger with Polkadot-JS UI, as it can interfere with normal operation.
+    Ledger Live should be off while using Ledger with Polkadot Developer Interface, as it can interfere with normal operation.

-You can import your Ledger account to [Polkadot Extension](https://polkadot.js.org/extension/) or to the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).
-For instructions on how to import Ledger accounts to the Polkadot Extension read through [this article](how-to/add-ledger-account-signer.md), while if you want to import Ledger accounts to the Polkadot-JS UI, you can consult [this other article](how-to/add-ledger-account.md).
+You can import your Ledger account to [Polkadot Extension](https://polkadot.js.org/extension/) or to the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/explorer).
+For instructions on how to import Ledger accounts to the Polkadot Extension read through [this article](how-to/add-ledger-account-signer.md), while if you want to import Ledger accounts to the Polkadot Developer Interface, you can consult [this other article](how-to/add-ledger-account.md).

 ### Derivation Paths